 - Twenty-five percent of CSU undergraduate students are first generation college students, who are the first in their families to complete a bachelor’s degree.

-- Twenty-two percent of CSU undergraduate students are Pell Grant recipients, which means that their families can provide up to just $5,500 per year towards their educational costs, even though the estimated cost of attendance is much higher.
+- Twenty-two percent of CSU undergraduate students are Pell Grant recipients, which means that their families can provide under $6,000 per year towards their educational costs, even though the estimated cost of attendance is much higher.